 The Ray Stark Family Theatre, SCA 108, George Lucas Building, USC School of Cinematic Arts Complex, 900 W. 34th Street, Los Angeles, CA 90007

-Outside the Box [Office] and IFC Midnight invite you and a guest to attend a special preview screening of
+Outside the Box [Office], USC Comedy at the School of Cinematic Arts, and IFC Midnight invite you and a guest to attend a special preview screening of

 Written & Directed by Jocelyn DeBoer and Dawn Luebbe

 Followed by a Q&A with Jocelyn DeBoer, Dawn Luebbe,

 and USC Alumnus Beck Bennett